 1. Rich in Antioxidants

-Green mung sprouts are rich in antioxidants.
-These sprouts are a powerhouse of nutrients, particularly known for their high content of antioxidants such as flavonoids, polyphenols, and vitamin C.
+Green mung sprouts are rich in antioxidants, which are responsible for their health promoting properties.
+These sprouts are a powerhouse of nutrients, particularly known for their high content of antioxidants such as flavonoids, phenolic acids, organic acids, and vitamin C.

 Antioxidants help neutralize free radicals in the body, reducing oxidative stress and lowering the risk of chronic diseases like heart disease, diabetes, and cancer.